mutanabbi/chewy/README.md

     $ chewy-update-manifest

-That command gonna create a manifest file, so you want to add it under version control, fix all changes and push it to origin repository finally:
+That command gonna create a manifest file, so you want to add it under version control, fixate all changes and push it to origin repository finally:

     $ git add manifest